ascorbic/unpic-img/README.md

 - Delivers modern image formats, including WebP and AVIF if supported by the browser.
 - No build step or server-side rendering required for the images: uses your existing image CDN or CMS, with no additional configuration.
 - Uses [unpic](https://github.com/ascorbic/unpic) to support most image CDNs, including Cloudinary, Imgix, and Shopify.
-- Can generate a low-res background image for a blurred placeholder effect.
+- Can generate a low-res background image for a blurred placeholder effect, or use with [`@unpic/placeholder`](https://github.com/ascorbic/unpic-placeholder/) for more options.

 ## Usage